 Mental Health Support Coordinators (MHSCs) work with people with complex mental health challenges to help them achieve healthy social networks and the right support in the community.

 What to expect?

-MHSCs will work closely with you, providing short-term one-to-one support.
+A Mental Health Support Coordinator (MHSC) will work closely with you, providing short term one-to-one support.
 They will also work alongside clinical partners and other community services where this will help your support goals.
 They will maintain regular contact with you to help you connect to your community and build social support.

 What support is available?